weaveworks/weave-gitops-private/docs/adrs/0003-wego-cli-pluggability.md

 * Could upset users seeing commands they can't access
 * Additional coordination/coupling between core and EE

+### Tolkien approach
+If we can relax stretch requirements 1 and 2 - we could add the commands for clusters, templates, and command flags but clearly indicate that they are enterprise-only features.
+Many products have help strings with something similar to **(--enterprise only)**.
+The commands will look for either an entitlement/license and/or the presence of backend APIs to know if the user has permissions to execute this command.

+The wego CLI will replace the Multi-cluster control plane CLI, `mccp`, and the workspace CLI, `wk workspace`.
+The profiles CLI, `pctl` will remain a separate CLI.
+However, Weave GitOps will provide equivalent commands into `wego`.
+#### Pros
+* Single **CLI** codebase
+* Single **CLI** for all Weave GitOps functionality
+* Built-in advertising that some options are available if you upgrade
+* Easiest approach for development
+* No CLI upgrade required
+* Single set of documentation

+#### Cons
+* Could upset users seeing commands they can't access
+* Core CLI must maintain a certain level of backward capability
+* No plugin/extension mechanism
+* We will need to clearly indicate core vs. enterprise features in the documentation

 ### Plugin implementation options
 * eksctl approach [eksctl PR](https://github.com/weaveworks/eksctl-private/pull/309/files)
     * will need to add dynamic plugin lookup